-Please complete this volunteer activity record each year of volunteer service and turn it in to your University of Idaho Extension office as directed by your program coordinator or UI Extension educator.
+Please complete this volunteer activity record each year of volunteer service and turn it in to your University of Idaho Extension office as directed by your program coordinator or extension educator.
 Please record specific accomplishments that you are most proud of on the back of this sheet.
-Time to toot your own horn.
 Let us know what you have done for your community!